icopy-site/awesome-cn/docs/awesome/awesome-algorand.md

 - [Lending pool using Reach](https://developer.algorand.org/tutorials/building-a-lending-pool-using-reach/) - Tutorial on how to build a lending pool using the Reach language.
 - [Creating a License Manager Contract](https://developer.algorand.org/tutorials/creating-a-license-manager-contract-utilizing-pyteal-and-inner-transactions/) - Tutorial on utilizing PyTEAL and Inner Transactions.
-- [Stateless session management with the Pera wallet](https://developer.algorand.org/tutorials/stateless-session-management-with-the-pera-wallet/) - Pera Wallet connection example with Nextjs and Redux.
+- [Stateless session management with the Pera wallet](https://developer.algorand.org/tutorials/stateless-session-management-with-the-pera-wallet/) - Pera Wallet connection example with Next.js and Redux.
 - [AlgoMinter](https://developer.algorand.org/tutorials/algominter-a-web-app-for-minting-assets-using-python-algosigner-and-anvil-platform/) - Build your web app for minting assets using Python, AlgoSigner, and Anvil Platform.
 - [Getting Started with Django, Python, and Algorand](https://developer.algorand.org/solutions/getting-started-with-python-algorand-sdk-and-django/) - Tutorial from algorand developer portal.
 - [MultiSig with Algorand for Co-operative Groups](https://developer.algorand.org/tutorials/decentralised-co-operative-unions-algorand-multisignature-account/) - Decentralised co-operative unions with Algorand Multisignature Account.
 - [Adding Notes to Transactions](https://developer.algorand.org/tutorials/v2-read-and-write-transaction-note-field-python/) - Read and Write to the Transaction Note Field with Python.
 - [Create Assets with a Stateful Smart Contract](https://developer.algorand.org/solutions/using-stateful-smart-contract-to-create-algorand-standard-asset/) - Using Stateful Smart Contract To Create Algorand Standard Asset.
-- [Artificial Intelligence on Algorand](https://developer.algorand.org/solutions/artificial-intelligence-on-algorand/) - Tutorial on using machine learning to predict the transaction volume of the USDC stablecoin on the Algorand blockchain.
+- [Artificial Intelligence on Algorand](https://developer.algorand.org/solutions/artificial-intelligence-on-algorand/) - Tutorial on using machine learning to predict the transaction volume of the USDC stablecoin on the Algorand Blockchain.

 ### Community Resources